BmoxX/VeriTAG/README.md

 # VeriTAG
-A Simple Watermarking and Ownership verification with Simple UI using C#.NET Algorithm Used: LSB algorithm (Least Significant Bit) for PNG,BMP,etc.. images
+A Simple Watermarking and Ownership verification Project for Software Engineering Course with Simple UI using C#.NET Algorithm Used: LSB algorithm (Least Significant Bit) for PNG,BMP,etc.. images

 <h3>Welcome Page</h3>